El Niño–Southern Oscillation: Economic impacts

 More generally, El Niño can affect commodity prices and the macroeconomy of different countries.
 It can constrain the supply of rain-driven agricultural commodities; reduce agricultural output, construction, and services activities; increase food prices; and may trigger social unrest in commodity-dependent poor countries that primarily rely on imported food.

-A University of Cambridge Working Paper shows that while Australia, Chile, Indonesia, India, Japan, New Zealand and South Africa face a short-lived fall in economic activity in response to an El Niño shock, other countries may actually benefit from an El Niño weather shock (either directly or indirectly through positive spillovers from major trading partners), for instance, Argentina, Canada, Mexico and the United States.
-Furthermore, most countries experience short-run inflationary pressures following an El Niño shock, while global energy and non-fuel commodity prices increase.
+A 2014 University of Cambridge Working Paper shows that while Australia, Chile, Indonesia, India, Japan, New Zealand and South Africa face a short-lived fall in economic activity in response to an El Niño shock, other countries may actually benefit from an El Niño weather shock (either directly or indirectly through positive spillovers from major trading partners), for instance, Argentina, Canada, Mexico and the United States.
+Most countries experience short-run inflationary pressures following an El Niño shock, while global energy and non-fuel commodity prices increase.

 The IMF has traced El Niño events to macroeconomic performance.
-In a one year time horizon, an El Niño shock is associated with changes in real GDP growth of -1.01% in Indonesia, -0.72% in South Africa, +0.5% in the United States, +1.57% in Mexico, and +1.81% in Thailand.
+In a one-year time horizon, an El Niño shock is associated with changes in real GDP growth of -1.01% in Indonesia, -0.72% in South Africa, +0.5% in the United States, +1.57% in Mexico, and +1.81% in Thailand.

 Health and social impacts

-Extreme weather conditions related to the El Niño cycle correlate with changes in the incidence of epidemic diseases.
-For example, the El Niño cycle is associated with increased risks of some of the diseases transmitted by mosquitoes, such as malaria, dengue fever, and Rift Valley fever.
+Extreme weather conditions related to the ENSO cycle correlate with changes in the incidence of epidemic diseases like Influenza pandemic, though studies have come to differing conclusions as to whether they are associated with the El Niño or the La Niña phase of the cycle.

+El Niño cycles are associated with increased risks of some of the diseases transmitted by mosquitoes, such as malaria, dengue fever, and Rift Valley fever, with the latter having a severe outbreak after extreme rainfall in north-eastern Kenya and southern Somalia during the 1997–98 El Niño.
 Cycles of malaria in India, Venezuela, Brazil, and Colombia have now been linked to El Niño.
 Outbreaks of another mosquito-transmitted disease, Australian encephalitis (Murray Valley encephalitis—MVE), occur in temperate south-east Australia after heavy rainfall and flooding, which are associated with La Niña events.
-A severe outbreak of Rift Valley fever occurred after extreme rainfall in north-eastern Kenya and southern Somalia during the 1997–98 El Niño.

 ENSO conditions have also been related to Kawasaki disease incidence in Japan and the west coast of the United States, via the linkage to tropospheric winds across the north Pacific Ocean.

 ENSO may be linked to civil conflicts.
 Scientists at The Earth Institute of Columbia University, having analyzed data from 1950 to 2004, suggest ENSO may have had a role in 21% of all civil conflicts since 1950, with the risk of annual civil conflict doubling from 3% to 6% in countries affected by ENSO during El Niño years relative to La Niña years.